jbcoe/value_types/DRAFT.md

 * `optional` and `indirect` know the underlying type of the owned object so can implement r-value qualified versions of `operator*`.
-For `unique_ptr` the underlying type is not know (it could be an instance of a derived class) so r-value qualified versions of `operator*` are not provided.
+For `unique_ptr` the underlying type is not known (it could be an instance of a derived class) so r-value qualified versions of `operator*` are not provided.

 * Like `vector`, `indirect` owns an object created by an allocator.
 The move